 Gay Clubs & Bars in Providence

-Providence Eagle – A local Eagle Bar for fans of guys in leather, latex, or jocks!!
-This worldwide institution provides exactly what you would expect with rainbow flags & a giant eagle painting marking the entrance to this modest but busy gay bar.
+A local Eagle Bar for fans of guys in leather, latex, or jocks!!
+This worldwide institution provides exactly what you would expect, with rainbow flags & a giant eagle painting marking the entrance to this modest but busy gay bar.

-The Dark Lady – A huge open room gay bar with plenty of fun programming that draws in crowds most nights of the week.
+A huge open-room gay bar with plenty of fun programming that draws in crowds most nights of the week.
 Funny drag queens, very affordable drinks and ‘everyone is welcome’ vibes that we live for.
-Enjoy your drinks outside on the pavement or head in for fun under the disco bar.
+Enjoy your drinks outside on the pavement, or head in for fun under the disco bar.

 We specifically wanted to draw attention to this incredible EDM night organized every Wednesday with a local trans DJ.
-The most chill and safest weekday destination to drink dance and have fun with a super friendly crowd.
+The most chill and safest weekday destination to drink, dance and have fun with a super friendly crowd.

 Gay-Popular Bars in Providence

-The story and historical significance of Barnaby’s is a key component of the establishment.
-The scandalous legend and murder of Jerothmul’s wife, Josephine, in 1881 (the first death by mail in the country), is being shared with all guests in a variety of ways ranging from the décor to the food and drinks that will certainly spark curiosity and interest
+The story and historical significance of Barnaby is a key component of the establishment.
+The scandalous legend and murder of Jerothmul’s wife, Josephine, in 1881 (the first death by mail in the country), is being shared with all guests in a variety of ways ranging from the décor to the food and drinks that will certainly spark curiosity and interest.

 A spirited bar arcade offering over 150 classic arcade games, pinball, skee ball, air hockey, and Dance Dance Revolution – all set to, well, Freeplay!
-There is beer on tap, delicious pizzas and fun cocktails to match the games including our personal favorite, Mario Kart (3 Olives Loopy, Stolichnaya Razberi Vodka, Peach Schnapps, Orange Cranberry Pineapple Juices, Topped with Sierra Mist).
+There is beer on tap, delicious pizzas and fun cocktails to match the games, including our personal favorite, Mario Kart (3 Olives Loopy, Stolichnaya Razberi Vodka, Peach Schnapps, Orange Cranberry Pineapple Juices, Topped with Sierra Mist).

 A hidden gem buried in the Dean Hotel, this hip lounge crafts modern cocktails in a creative space that encourages you to stay for ‘just one more’ with cozy sofas and intimate lighting.
 Perfect for meeting friends, strangers, and lovers…

-Justine’s – Hidden being a lingerie storefront, this 1920s-style speakeasy serving elegance, magic and strong cocktails from talented bartenders.
+Justine’s – Hidden being a lingerie storefront, this 1920s-style speakeasy serves elegance, magic and strong cocktails from talented bartenders.
 We have not been so excited to see what was behind the red velvet curtain since the Wizard of Oz.
 Unlike Dorothy, you will not be disappointed.

 The best skyline views in the city, with prices to reflect that.
-They also host New England’s only Rooftop LGBTQ+ monthly Tea Dance called SURGE Sundays where you can enjoy dancing to fabulous beats, reduced price well drinks and prosecco, a 50/50 raffle to benefit Options, good times and happy vibes!
+They also host New England’s only Rooftop LGBTQ+ monthly Tea Dance called SURGE Sundays, where you can enjoy dancing to fabulous beats, reduced-price well drinks and prosecco, a 50/50 raffle to benefit Options, good times and happy vibes!